by Heather Manwaring

 Quietly, without fuss, the mother explained the whole process of making a purchase, from waiting in line to passing over the money, waiting for and checking the change that was given.
 This took some time, and a few people around us fidgeted and made snide remarks under their breath.
 The mother took it all in stride and, step by step, helped her daughter through it.

-If only they knew how much I meant those two words, for that was the day I learned something new: The people who are impacted by birth differences such as Down syndrome are not just those who are born with it.
-Brave parents and family members must cope not only with any difficulties their relative has, but clearly understand and surmount the prejudices so often shown these children.
+If only they knew how much I meant those two words, for that was the day I learned something new: people who are impacted by birth differences such as Down’s syndrome are not just those who are born with it.
+Brave parents and family members must cope not only with any difficulties their relative has, but surmount the prejudices so often shown these children.

 I was so impressed with this mother for her courage to put her daughter’s needs first.
-She taught me to honour all relatives caring for people with special needs — who often go unnoticed and unthanked, yet deserve our deepest congratulations.
+She taught me to honour all relatives caring for people with special needs.
+They often go unnoticed and unthanked, yet deserve our deepest congratulations.